Nazariglez/notan/README.md

 ## Goals
 - HTML5 must be a first class citizen using Webassembly.
-- Support all hte major platforms.
+- Support all the major platforms.
 - Provide an abstraction layer to add new platforms easily (even privates like consoles).
 - Make easy to deploy on these platforms with a CLI.
 - Provide an API that run on each platform without changes.